izudada/linkedin_video_downloader/README.md

 $ pip install -r requirements.txt
 ```

-Before starting the flas server, you will need to set some environmental values via the terminal:
+Before starting the flask server, you will need to set some environmental values via the terminal:

 ```sh
 $ export FLASK_APP=main   #   tells flask where to find the entry application file